Urdd Gobaith Cymru

 Urdd Gobaith Cymru (/cy/), simply known as the Urdd, is Wales' largest youth organisation.
 It provides sports, arts, volunteering, apprenticeship, outdoor pursuits, humanitarian, international and residential opportunities for children and young people through the medium of Welsh.

 Its main aim is to ensure that all young people in Wales are given the opportunity, through the medium of Welsh, to play a constructive role in the community, developing personal and social skills.
 To date, 4 million children and young people have engaged with the Urdd in one form or another.

 The Urdd turned 100 on 25 January 2022 and celebrated by breaking two Guinness World Records.
-The youth organisation was awarded the First Minister’s Special Award at the 2022 St David Awards for everything it had achieved in a century of serving young people in Wales, sustaining Welsh as a living language, and in the most recent times exemplifying the Nation of Sanctuary approach to providing sanctuary, support and safety to people fleeing Afghanistan and Ukraine.
+The youth organisation was awarded the First Minister's Special Award at the 2022 St David Awards for everything it had achieved in a century of serving young people in Wales, sustaining Welsh as a living language, and in the most recent times exemplifying the Nation of Sanctuary approach to providing sanctuary, support and safety to people fleeing Afghanistan and Ukraine.

 Economic impact

-According to a report by Arad Research, the Urdd contributed £44.9 million to the Welsh economy in 2022-23.
-In 5 years, the Urdd’s economic worth has increased from £25.5 million to £44.9 million (an increase of 76%) and the organisation’s turnover has increased from £10.2 million to £19.6 million (88%).
+According to a report by Arad Research, the Urdd contributed £44.9 million to the Welsh economy in 2022–23.
+In 5 years, the Urdd's economic worth has increased from £25.5 million to £44.9 million (an increase of 76%) and the organisation's turnover has increased from £10.2 million to £19.6 million (88%).

 History

-Urdd Gobaith Cymru (or 'Urdd Gobaith Cymru Fach') was established by Sir Ifan ab Owen Edwards in 1922.
+'Urdd Gobaith Cymru Fach' (meaning 'The League of hope of little Wales') was established by Sir Ifan ab Owen Edwards in 1922.
 His aim was to protect the Welsh language in a world where the English language dominated every aspect of life outside the home and the chapel.
 In an issue of the magazine Cymru’r Plant in 1922 Sir Ifan said, "These days, in many villages, and in most towns in Wales, children play and read in English.
 They forget that they are Welsh."
-He appealed to the children of Wales to join a new organisation that offered opportunities through the medium of Welsh, and as a result, Urdd Gobaith Cymru was established.
+He appealed to the children of Wales to join a new organisation that offered opportunities through the medium of Welsh, and as a result, Urdd Gobaith Cymru Fach was established.
+In 1930, the word 'Fach' ('little') was removed and it became Urdd Gobaith Cymru.

 It had to adapt to the COVID-19 pandemic as an organisation that thrives over face to face activities like sporting and cultural events.
 It had estimated that due to the pandemic it would make a £3.8 million loss and an overall £14m reduction in income.
 It had to cut jobs in the organisation by half, over 160.